A martingale representation theorem and valuation of defaultable securities: Valuation of defaultable securities

 If $\tau$ is independent of ${\cal F}_{\infty}$ such that $P(\tau>T)>0$, then on the one hand (\ref{Pg4pseudo}) becomes

-On the other hand, the longevity bond has a constant price process equal to $G_T$, and hence it can not be used for hedging any risk!
-Thus, under the independence condition between $\tau$ and $\mathbb F$, the pure endowment insurance with benefit one (the contract that pays one dollars to the beneficiary if she survives) is more adequate to hedge pure mortality/longevity risk in insurance liabilities, while the longevity bond has no effect at all.
-It is important to mention that this pure endowment insurance contact has its counterpart in credit risk theory, which is not a tradable security. \\
+On the other hand, the security with payoff $G_T$ has a constant value process equal to $G_T$, and hence it can not be used for hedging any risk!
+Thus, under the independence condition between $\tau$ and $\mathbb F$, the security with payoff $I_{\{\tau>T\}}$, i.e. the contract pays one dollar to the beneficiary if no default occur over the term $[0,T]$) is more adequate to hedge defaultable liabilities.